Storms Bring Thousands of Mass. Power Outages, at Least 2 Injuries

-Nearly 8,000 people in Massachusetts without power about 1:15 p.m.
+Nearly 8,000 people in Massachusetts were without power at about 1:15 p.m.
 Saturday, more than 12 hours after the storm moved out to sea.
 Worcester and Franklin counties were among the hardest hit.

 Hundreds more were without power in New Hampshire, mainly in Jaffrey, Winchester and New London.